beeb/beeb-li/src/lib/posts/calendar-component-svelte-tailwind.md

 <ChatNote>
 <strong>Note</strong>: I'm using <a href="https://tailwindcss.com/" rel="nofollow">TailwindCSS</a> in the markup below,
 but the same result can be (painfully) achieved with regular CSS too!
 You can look up the relevant classes in their docs to find the corresponding CSS code.
-The `.btn` class comes from
+The button class comes from
 <a href="https://daisyui.com/" rel="nofollow">DaisyUI</a>.
 </ChatNote>